apache/incubator-spot/dev/release/README.md

     To: general@incubator.apache.org
-    Subject: [RESULT][VOTE] Release Apache SPOT 1.0-incubating
+    Subject: [RESULT][VOTE] Release Apache Spot 1.0-incubating

     Hi All,

-    The voting process for the Release Apache SPOT 1.0-incubating is now closed with the following and positive results:
+    The voting process for the Release Apache Spot 1.0-incubating is now closed with the following and positive results:

     [3] Binding Votes
     [1] Non-binding